Please note that some content linked on this page may only be available to registered students.

 Accessibility of Course Materials

-All materials used in this course are accessible.
+All materials used in this course are accessible with the exception of (list items that are not accessible).
 If you require accommodations please contact Disability Access Services (DAS).

 Tutoring and Writing Assistance

 NetTutor is a leading provider of online tutoring and learner support services fully staffed by experienced, trained and monitored tutors.
 Students connect to live tutors from any computer that has Internet access.
 NetTutor provides a virtual whiteboard that allows tutors and students to work on problems in a real time environment.
 They also have an online writing suite where tutors critique and return essays within 24 to 48 hours.
 Access NetTutor from within your Canvas class by clicking on the Tools button in your course menu.

 The Oregon State Online Writing Suite is also available for students enrolled in Ecampus courses.

 University students encounter setbacks from time to time.
 If you encounter difficulties and need assistance, it’s important to reach out.
 Consider discussing the situation with an instructor or academic advisor.
 Learn about resources that assist with wellness and academic success.